CMU-SAFARI/RawHash/README.md

 # Citing RawHash, RawHash2, and RawAlign

-If you use RawHash in your work, please consider citing the following papers:
+If you use RawHash (or RawHash2) in your work, please consider citing the following papers:

 ```bibtex
 @article{firtina_rawhash_2023,